AlGepe/OmniCalcs/menBMI/BMI_for_men.md

 ## What is my BMI or how to use the BMI calculator for men

-Now that we know all the important information about bmi for men, bmi percentiles and bmi ranges for males, it's time to see how one can put all this together using the bmi calculator for men so that you too can answer the burning question that is _"What's my bmi?"_.
-These are the steps to follow to get you bmi, bmi prime and your percentile  according to bmi and age:
+Now that we know all the important information about BMI for men, BMI percentiles and BMI ranges for males, it's time to see how one can put all this together using the BMI calculator for men so that you too can answer the burning question that is _"What's my BMI?"_.
+These are the steps to follow to get you BMI, BMI prime and your percentile  according to BMI and age:

 1) Introduce your <portal cid=207>weight</portal> in your preferred mass units
 1) Introduce you height in your desired <portal cid=208>length</units> units